-From here, we took a slight detour to check out the Mt Macedon Memorial Cross.
+From here, you can take a slight detour to check out the Mt Macedon Memorial Cross.

 The cross itself is really something to look at, as this particular section offers some really good views of the surrounding area.

-We retraced our steps back to the junction and continued on through a car park and back onto the trail.
+You can retrace steps back to the junction and continue on through the car park and back onto the trail by the cafe.